 City of Hope / Vizient™ RN Residency Program

-(RNs with two or less years of acute care experience)
+(RNs with one year of acute care experience)

 (Starts March 27, 2017)

 Thank you for submitting your application.
 Please note, the purpose of this posting is to recruit for future opportunities, as opportunities may not exist at this time.

 City of Hope offers an RN Residency Program.
 The program consists of a 14-week classroom / didactic training and precepted learning with an oncology RN on the unit.
 The Residency includes customized training and competency validation in chemotherapy / biotherapy administration and training in hematopoietic cell transplantation (HCT).